skupperproject/skupper-example-hello-world/README.md

     kubectl config set-context --current --namespace east
     skupper init --edge

-Using the `--edge` argument in `east` disables network ingress.
-In our scenario, `east` needs to establish one outbound connection to `west`, but it doesn't need to accept any incoming connections.
+Using the `--edge` argument in `east` disables network ingress at the Skupper router layer.
+In our scenario, `east` needs to establish one outbound connection to `west`.
+It does not need to accept any incoming connections.
 As a result, no network ingress is required in `east`.

 See [Getting started with Skupper](https://skupper.io/start/) for more information about setting up namespaces.